bjornkasin/SAP-HANA-stubs/SAPCLIENT/README.md

   ```
   hdbsql -n some-nice-account-id.hana.prod-eu20.hanacloud.ondemand.com:443 -u MYUSER -p MYPASSWORD -j SELECT 1 from DUMMY;
   ```
-  * Important that you also rpovide a SQL command, or else it will not show the connection and the eventual error
+  * Important that you also provide a SQL command, or else it will not show the connection and the eventual error
   * SM69 - and then select HDBSQL
     ![screenshot](https://github.com/bjornkasin/SAP-HANA-stubs/blob/main/SAPCLIENT/SM69%20output%20.jpg)